Saturday, August 30, 2014

-The U.S. dollar rose against the New Taiwan dollar Friday, gaining NT$0.01 to close at NT$30.060 as the local central bank entered the trading floor again to prop up the greenback and help the currency reverse its early gains, dealers said.
+The U.S. dollar rose against the Taiwan dollar Friday, gaining NT$0.005 to close at the day's high of NT$29.970 as the greenback recouped its earlier losses on the back of local central bank intervention, dealers said.

 Jih Sun International Commercial Bank (日盛國際商銀), the banking arm of Taiwan-based Jih Sun Financial Holding Co. (日盛金控), opened a representative office in Hong Kong Friday, establishing its first overseas foothold.

 Friday, August 29, 2014

 Taiwanese actor Kai Ko (柯震東) was released at midnight today from custody in Beijing., 2 Comments